Defense Contractor Fraud

 Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group represents whistleblowers alleging defense contractor fraud against the government.

 The federal government spends hundreds of billions of dollars annually in defense of the United States.
 A huge portion of the services utilized by the armed forces comes from private companies, such as companies in the Aeronautics, Weapons, Food Supplies, Uniforms, Transportation and Security industries.
-There are many types of potential fraudulent activities in the area of defense contracting, including, for example:
+There are many types of potential defense contractor fraud, including, for example:

 - Misrepresenting the defense contractor’s qualifications to complete the work;